 I'm not.
 I'm not I'm not I'm not!

 For those who have begun to experience fame (or who think they might), and have split their lives into private and public spheres, unless they are a true Salingian misanthrope and have no friends, physical, handwritten, or online, they will have to confront the fact that their "public level friends" will come and go very capriciously.
 More so than an "average" number of friends or someone might who doesn't have random people really wanting to get near them.
-It is important artists and entertainers beginning to touch that spark of fame keep themselves protected by not assuming (initially) that those relationships are true friendships, no matter how much adulation or seeming intimacy pours out from them.
+It is important artists and entertainers beginning to touch that spark of fame keep themselves protected by not assuming (initially) that those relationships are bear resemblance to true friendships, no matter how much adulation or seeming intimacy pours out from them.

-If you have a lot more people coming you probably don't actually have "a million friends" (or whatever), you just have a lot more people going too.
-And that's where it can get tricky–and a little painful–if you're treating those friendships like they are fully reticulated relationships.
+People will come and go, and that's where it can get tricky–and a little painful–if you're treating those friendships like they are fully reticulated relationships.
 The going part hurts if you assume all friendships are founded on an equal foundation.

 Again....folks, I'm telling you this because Writing About Writing is (among other things) a real-time transparent look into trying to develop the trajectory to a successful writing career.
 This is one of those things I wish someone had told me.
 I had to learn it the hard way and there were a lot of tearful nights before I realized that people unfriending wasn't really a rejection of me as a person.